How to purify bore well water for drinking?

 Muddy well water problems

 The best way to purify dirty or muddy well water is to put a solution of Alum (Aluminium Sulphate) into the well directly in case of open well or into the primary holding tank into which the borewell water is pumped into.
 Alum is safe and is a flocculent used by almost all public water authorities for primary settlement of sediment in water their water purification.
 You do not need to use too much.
 As a rough guide dissolve about 50 grams of Alum in about 5 to 10 liters of water in a bucket and pour it evenly over the surface of the well or the bore well holding tank.
 50 grams of Alum is more than sufficient for a well of upto about 6 meters (20 feet) diameter.
 For very small wells and holding tanks use about half the quantity.
 The water should become clear within 24 hours with almost all the mud and dirt settling to the bottom of the well or tank.
-In case your water has no other contaminants other than turbidity which was caused by the dirt and muddy water, then before using the water run it through a simple cartridge filter like the ones explained on our pages on our page on Sediment filters and also to remove any odours and to improve the taste of water install also an Activated Carbon filter as explained in our page on Activated Carbon filter.
+In case your water has no other contaminants other than turbidity which was caused by the dirt and muddy water, then before using the water run it through a simple cartridge filter like the ones explained on our page on Sediment filters and also to remove any odours and to improve the taste of water install also an Activated Carbon filter as explained in our page on Activated Carbon filter.

 Iron in well water problems